Arunkumar483/biomotionlog-COMPANY-EXPENSE-TRACKING-SYSTEM/README.md

 INTRODUCTION

-This Project deals with the Project's tour expenses and advances log of Bio-motion Employees.
+This Project deals with the Project's Expenses and Advances log of Bio-motion Employees.

 With the Implementation of sessions and credential encryption,Bio-motion site engineers and admins can easily manage their data entries and logs through this system.